 The thyroid is a small gland in the front of the neck.
 It makes hormones that regulate growth and metabolism.
 These hormones affect nearly every body function.
 Thyroid hormones can influence:

-If your thyroid hormone levels are too low, you may experience symptoms like fatigue, digestive problems, sensitivity to cold temperatures, and menstrual irregularities.
-Although there may be no cure for hypothyroidism, the condition can be managed with medication.
-If left untreated, hypothyroidism can lead to many complications, such as heart problems, nerve damage, and infertility.
+Hypothyroidism occurs when the thyroid gland does not produce enough hormones.
+If your thyroid hormone levels are too low, you may have fatigue, digestive problems, sensitivity to cold temperatures, and menstrual irregularities.
+The condition can be managed with medication.
+If left untreated, though, hypothyroidism can lead to many complications.
+These include heart problems, nerve injury, infertility and in severe cases, death.

 One study found that hypothyroidism can decrease the volume of blood pumped out by the heart in each beat by 30 to 50 percent.
 Low levels of the triiodothyronine (T3) thyroid hormone are also associated with heart failure.

-Hypothyroidism can cause symptoms such as muscle weakness or nerve damage Those with untreated hypothyroidism may also be more prone to carpal tunnel syndrome.
+People with untreated hypothyroidism may also be more prone to carpal tunnel syndrome.